dylanvanh/portfolio/src/content/blog/bnpl.md

 When the buyer submits, the request goes to the Instant Loans canister which:

-- Validates the loan terms (LTV, floor price)
+- Validates the loan terms (LTV, floor price, etc)
 - Verifies the collateral transaction exists
 - Signs TX2 as the lender
 - Triggers the atomic broadcast